KatherineMichel/the-list/learning-resources.md

 https://dev.to/und0ck3d/organizing-your-life-using-github-6an | Organizing your life using Github

 https://resources.github.com/webcasts/Introduction-to-open-source-security-tools | Introduction to open source security tools | GitHub Resources Library

-https://about.gitlab.com/2018/03/15/working-at-gitlab-affects-my-life/ | How working at GitLab has changed my view on work and life | GitLab

 https://about.gitlab.com/2018/01/17/craftsman-looks-at-continuous-integration/ | A Craftsman looks at continuous integration | GitLab